Steps to ensure your safety

-A knee replacement (also called knee arthroplasty) might be more accurately termed a knee “resurfacing” because only the surface of the bones are actually replaced.
-This provides a smooth and low friction condition in which pain and stiffness is relieved and function is restored.
+A knee replacement (also called knee arthroplasty) might be more accurately termed a knee “resurfacing” because only the surface of the bone is actually replaced.
+This provides a smooth and low friction condition in which knee pain and stiffness is relieved and function is restored.

 The team uses a special care plan specifically for joint-replacement patients.
 Every aspect of a patient’s care from pre-admission and surgery to inpatient recovery and outpatient rehabilitation is carefully planned and coordinated to ensure the best patient outcomes.
 Education and preparation before surgery will help set expectations and prepare for a smooth discharge and back to a normal routine.

 During treatment, you may have many providers working to help you get better.
 Our navigators will coordinate your care beginning with diagnosis through treatment and recovery.
 We create a comprehensive treatment plan personalized and based on your health and wellness needs.